 – Douglas Adams, The Hitchhiker's Guide to the Galaxy

-When there is a question about business data, a dashboard often seems like the obvious thing to build in response to that question.
+When there is a question about business data, building a dashboard often seems like the obvious response to that question.
 But it’s worth taking a step back and asking if a dashboard is the best solution.
 Hastily built dashboards that answer a single question often end up rotting away in obscurity once they’ve done their job.

 Perhaps the question can be answered differently, with a simple database query, a script, or maybe an Observable notebook?
 A quick answer to a simple question can be perfectly sufficient and avoids spending more time than necessary.